Magician’s Hat Birthday Rainbow Cake Recipe

-I’ve been working up to making a rainbow cake for the last six months or so.
+I’ve been working on this rainbow cake recipe for the last six months or so.
 Gradually the cakes I’ve made have got more and more colours and layers.
 When Molly said she wanted a magician party I knew exactly what had to go in the middle – what can be more magical than cutting a cake open to find bright rainbow colours?

 I couldn’t find a really easy recipe for rainbow cake so had to create one using my recipe for an angel cake.
 As long as you have a lot of pans it’s actually an easy cake to make, honest.
 I iced it to look like a magician’s hat but really it would be great with a plain icing, it even looks good on its own.